Disaster management plans

 Download the Pinkenba Community Emergency Evacuation Plan (PDF - 3.5Mb) to find out more.

-Following the January 2011 floods and recommendations from the Flood Commission Inquiry, Council worked with the state government and the RSPCA on a set of guidelines to help the commercial animal industry develop a plan to deal with any disasters that may affect their premises.
+Following the January 2011 floods and recommendations from the Flood Commission Inquiry, Council worked with the Queensland Government and the RSPCA on a set of guidelines to help the commercial animal industry develop a plan to deal with any disasters that may affect their premises.

 The Emergency Preparedness Guideline for the Commercial Animal Management Industry is a guide aimed at commercial business owners in the animal management industry who wish to develop a disaster management plan or update their existing plans.

-The guideline helps you consider things such as when and where you should evacuate, and what you would do if you had to close your business for a period of time.
+The guideline helps business owners consider things such as when and where they should evacuate, and what they would do if their business had to close for a period of time.